SENSEX: 72,400 ▲ 0.5% NIFTY: 21,800 ▲ 0.4% GOLD: 62,500 ▼ 0.2%

 Sreetika Ray Mohapatra

 Thanks Anurag.
 Just one final question from my side.
-You of course the Sofitel Dubai acquisition has been an international foray for you.
-But any other geographies which are under consideration or maybe at advanced stages that could potentially come up in the next, in the coming to fiscal years?
+The Sofitel Dubai acquisition has been an international foray for you.
+But any other geographies which are under consideration or maybe at advanced stages that could potentially come up in the coming two fiscal years?

 Anuraag Bhatnagar

-You know very well that we cannot say that right now, but thank you.
-And look, we are actively, almost all good opportunities they come to us.
-India is so grossly under penetrated when it comes to luxury focus.
+You know very well that we cannot say that right now.
+But thank you.
+And look, we are actively, almost all good opportunities, they come to us.
+India is so grossly underpenetrated when it comes to luxury focus.
 And our performance is also giving a lot of confidence to our counterparties.
 And we are working on several expressions of interest as we speak.
-And hopefully going forward in the future quarters, we’ll be letting you know India remains a very big focus for us because there are several opportunities that we are evaluating as we speak.
+And hopefully going forward in the future quarters, we will be letting you know.
+India remains a very big focus for us because there are several opportunities that we are evaluating as we speak.

 Sreetika Ray Mohapatra